 While international applicants are eligible for scholarship assistance, by itself this assistance is not sufficient to secure an I-20.
 For this reason you will need to provide documentation that you have enough funds to cover your educational and living expenses while at Yale.
 Documentation could be in the form of bank statements or official award letters from scholarship organizations, government offices, or employers.

-If I am married, is it possible to bring my spouse and family?
+If I have a family, is it possible to bring my spouse and/or children?

 Yes, if you can provide enough evidence of financial support for their well being we are able to request F-2 visas for them.
 You will need to provide the financial aid office with their names, dates of birth, country of birth, and country of citizenship.
 You will also need to submit copies of their passports.

 Will I be able to work?

 Yes, by the terms of your F-1 visa you will be able to work on campus only.

 Will my spouse be able to work?